-Burgess will take a semester off to pursue a master's degree in reading from the University of Alaska, Anchorage.
+off to pursue a master's degree in reading from the University of Alaska, Anchorage.
 Her goal is to become better informed on the latest developments in teaching or reading and environmental influences both inside and outside the classroom that affect the student's learning of reading.
 She will also study career guidance counseling.

-Lindeman intends to update his knowledge of instructional methods in physical education.
-He plans to review and obtain data concerning development and implementation of physical of anadromous fish.
-He will education curricula, specifically education.
+Lindeman intends to update

+his knowledge of instructional methods in physical education.
+He plans to review and obtain data concerning development and implementation of physical education curricula, specifically that which relates to elementary education.